Starting P.E. in 2021 - Hindsight is 2020

 The year is 2021 and hindsight is officially 2020.
 2020 will be remembered as a year like no other (or chosen to be forgotten by some!).
+No matter what your situation was, I think we've all learned something.
 As we reflect on the year’s work and plan for the next, it is important to also reflect on yourself – how did you personally respond to uncertainty and get through it?
 Who would have thought a year ago we’d be where we are now?
 Who would have thought 6 months ago we’d be where we are at now?
 2021 can only get better, right?

-Whether you’re officially starting your new school year or coming back after the long Christmas break, returning to school can be challenging for both students and teachers.
+Whether you’re officially starting your new school year or or even part way through it and still battling COVID, it can be challenging for both student and teacher.
 You could also be in Groundhog Day of rotating between virtual learning vs hybrid learning vs in-class learning vs some mash up of all three.
-You could be waking up to this new normal wishing the old normal will return, ASAP!
+Maybe you're starting your year fresh without restrictions - in which case, congrats!

 Regardless of where you are up to, I hope you are doing well.
 Every country, everywhere in the world is at different stages with this pandemic and for some of us, our world has been flipped on its head, ten times over.
 As someone who has taught health as well and passionate about the mental aspect as much as the physical aspect, do yourself a favour and don’t ignore your underlying feelings at this time… and feel comfort in knowing there are teachers and people everywhere feeling the same way.
 We are only human after all.